696-eth/evmavericks-weekly/README.md

 1. Icobeast shares [this article](https://www.coindesk.com/layer2/2022/04/18/the-right-tax-treatment-of-staking-rewards-is-clear-taxation-only-after-sale/?outputType=amp) about how Staking is Taxed.

-1. Sku hops in to contribute more!
+1. Sku hops in and wants to contribute!
 We looove that!
 They are looking into *collection's fixing metadata*.
 Austonst shares that 'wrote a python script to "fix" EVM metadata a long time ago.'

 1. Talks between multisig members about trying to get EVMavericks being verified on OpenSea: what needs to be done and exploring options.